 Christmas berry is related to goji berries.
 Another common name for goji berries is wolfberry (Lycium chinensis).

-Christmas berry is very salt tolerant and is found growing in salt water all along the nature coast.
+Christmas berry is very salt tolerant and is found growing in salt water all along the coast of Florida.
 In rocky areas along the shore it can be found growing in between rock crevices at the water’s edge.

 Christmas berry grows in full sun, with average moisture, and an average pH.
 Some native plant nurseries in our area carry Christmas berry.
 Propagation is best done by transplants.